Undergraduate qualifications

 Your values

-Your values show what is important to you and can have a significant effect on your career choices.
-Values are shaped by your family, community, work environment and life experiences.
+Your values are what matters most to you in life and work.
+Values strongly influence your career decisions.
+Your values are shaped by family, community, work environment and life experiences.

 Examples of how values can influence career decisions